 Note

 Prerequisites

-Create a route server
+Create a Route Server

-az group create --name 'RouteServerRG' --location 'chinanorth3'
+# Create a resource group az group create --name 'myResourceGroup' --location 'chinanorth3'

-az network public-ip create --resource-group 'RouteServerRG' --name 'RouteServerIP' --sku Standard --version 'IPv4'
+# Create a Standard public IP for Route Server az network public-ip create --resource-group 'myResourceGroup' --name 'RouteServerIP' --sku Standard --version 'IPv4'

+Note